European Union Trademark

 European Union Trade Mark applications may be refused on the basis of absolute grounds of refusal:

-• trademarks that are devoid of distinctive character;
+- - trademarks that are devoid of distinctive character;

-• trademarks consisting exclusively of signs or indications that serve in trade to designate the kind, quality, quantity, intended purpose, value, geographical origin or time of production of the goods or provision of the services, or other characteristics of the goods or services;
+- - trademarks consisting exclusively of signs or indications that serve in trade to designate the kind, quality, quantity, intended purpose, value, geographical origin or time of production of the goods or provision of the services, or other characteristics of the goods or services;

-• signs or indications that have become customary in trade;
+- - signs or indications that have become customary in trade;

-• trademarks that are contrary to public policy or principles of morality;
+(iii) the shape, or another characteristic, which gives substantial value to the goods; - - trademarks that are contrary to public policy or principles of morality;

-• deceptive trademarks, in particular as to the nature, quality or geographical origin of the goods or services;
+- - deceptive trademarks, in particular as to the nature, quality or geographical origin of the goods or services;

-• trademarks that include badges, emblems or escutcheons other than those covered by Article 6ter of the Paris Convention for the Protection of Industrial Property and that are of particular public interest, unless the necessary consents have been granted; and
+- - trademarks that include badges, emblems or escutcheons other than those covered by Article 6ter of the Paris Convention for the Protection of Industrial Property and that are of particular public interest, unless the necessary consents have been granted; and

-• geographical indications for wines or spirits that do not have such origin.
+- - geographical indications for wines or spirits that do not have such origin.

-The EUTM application is rejected even if one of these grounds exists only in one EU Member State.
+In light of its unitary character, a EUTM application is rejected even if one of these grounds exists only in one EU Member State.

 Evidence of prior use is not required when filing the application.
 However, a sign that would be refused protection for lack of distinctive character may become eligible for registration if the applicant can prove distinctiveness acquired through use.
 In this regard, the applicant must establish that the mark has been used throughout the whole or a substantial part of the EU, in such a way that a sufficiently large part of the relevant public would recognize the sign as a distinctive mark at the time the European Union trademark application is filed.